-Note 1: Multiple tumors may be a single primary or multiple primaries.

-Note 2: Separate, non-contiguous tumors are always multiple primaries when:

-- In the urinary system (see Table 1) AND in a site other than the urinary system Example: Patient has urothelial carcinoma of the bladder and non-metastatic adenocarcinoma of the lung.
+- Note 1: Multiple tumors may be a single primary or multiple primaries. - Note 2: Separate, non-contiguous tumors are always multiple primaries when: - In the urinary system (see Table 1) AND in a site other than the urinary system Example: Patient has urothelial carcinoma of the bladder and non-metastatic adenocarcinoma of the lung.
 The lung is not a urinary site.
-Abstract two primaries. - Non-synchronous tumors other than urothelial carcinoma and urothelial carcinoma subtypes in multiple urinary sites (see Rule M14) - Rule M3 Abstract multiple primariesii when there are: - Separate/non-contiguous tumors in both the right AND left renal pelvis AND - No other urinary sites are involved with separate/non-contiguous tumors - Note 1: Only abstract a single primary when pathology confirms tumor(s) in the contralateral renal pelvis are metastatic. - Note 2: This rule is used only when there is no involvement by separate/non-contiguous tumors in the ureter(s), bladder, or urethra.
+Abstract two primaries. - Non-synchronous tumors other than urothelial carcinoma and urothelial carcinoma subtypes in multiple urinary sites (see Rule M14)

+Rule M3 Abstract multiple primariesii when there are:

+- Separate/non-contiguous tumors in both the right AND left renal pelvis AND - No other urinary sites are involved with separate/non-contiguous tumors - Note 1: Only abstract a single primary when pathology confirms tumor(s) in the contralateral renal pelvis are metastatic. - Note 2: This rule is used only when there is no involvement by separate/non-contiguous tumors in the ureter(s), bladder, or urethra.

+(Excludes lymphoma and leukemia M9590 - M9992 and Kaposi sarcoma M9140)

-- Rule M4 Abstract multiple primariesii when there are: - Separate/non-contiguous tumors in the right AND left ureter AND - No other urinary sites are involved with separate/non-contiguous tumors - Note 1: Only abstract a single primary when pathology confirms tumor(s) in contralateral ureter are metastatic. - Note 2: This rule is used only when there is no involvement by separate/non-contiguous tumors in the renal pelvis, bladder, and urethra. - Rule M5Abstract a single primaryi when synchronous tumors are noninvasive in situ /2 urothelial carcinoma (flat tumor)8120/2 in the following sites: - Bladder C67_AND - One or both ureter(s) C669 - Note 1: No other urinary organs are involved. - Note 2: Use this rule ONLY for noninvasive in situ urothelial carcinoma (may be called noninvasive urothelial carcinoma or noninvasive flat tumor).
+Rule M4 Abstract multiple primariesii when there are:

+- Separate/non-contiguous tumors in the right AND left ureter AND - No other urinary sites are involved with separate/non-contiguous tumors - Note 1: Only abstract a single primary when pathology confirms tumor(s) in contralateral ureter are metastatic. - Note 2: This rule is used only when there is no involvement by separate/non-contiguous tumors in the renal pelvis, bladder, and urethra.

+Rule M5 Abstract a single primaryi when synchronous tumors are noninvasive in situ /2 urothelial carcinoma (flat tumor) 8120/2 in the following sites:

+- Bladder C67 AND - One or both ureter(s) C669 - Note 1: No other urinary organs are involved. - Note 2: Use this rule ONLY for noninvasive in situ urothelial carcinoma (may be called noninvasive urothelial carcinoma or noninvasive flat tumor).
 For other histologies, continue through the rules. - Note 3: Urothelial carcinoma in situ spreads by intramucosal extension and may involve large areas of mucosal surface.
-The default for these cases is coding a bladder primary. - Rule M6 Abstract multiple primariesii when an invasive tumor occurs more than 60 days after an in situ tumor. - Note 1: Abstract both the invasive and in situ tumors. - Note 2: Abstract as multiple primaries even if physician states the invasive tumor is disease recurrence or progression. - Note 3: This rule is based on long-term epidemiologic studies of recurrence intervals.
+The default for these cases is coding a bladder primary.

+Rule M6 Abstract multiple primariesii when an invasive tumor occurs more than 60 days after an in situ tumor.

+- Note 1: Abstract both the invasive and in situ tumors. - Note 2: Abstract as multiple primaries even if physician states the invasive tumor is disease recurrence or progression. - Note 3: This rule is based on long-term epidemiologic studies of recurrence intervals.
 The specialty medical experts (SMEs) reviewed and approved these rules.
 Many of the SMEs were also authors, co-authors, or editors of the AJCC Staging

+(Excludes lymphoma and leukemia M9590 - M9992 and Kaposi sarcoma M9140)